×

 4. VHS Tapes

 Once upon a time before Netflix, we watched movies on VHS tapes.
-They had to be rewinded after you finished watching so the next person wouldn’t get annoyed.
+They had to be rewinded after you finished watching so the next person wouldn’t get annoyed, but it was definitely a lot of hard work to be done on your part.

 5. CDs